subirvarma/GeneralCognitics/_posts/ofdm.md

 OFDM can likened to splitting up the data stream and carrying it on hundreds of smaller peices of spectrum, called sub-carriers in the jargon.
 Each of these sub-carriers is now carrying much less data compared to single carrier system, but since there are thousands of them, they make up for lower capacity by working in parallel, and thus are able to acheive at least an equivalent data rate, and a much higher data rate in practice.
 This is due to the fact that different sub-carriers in OFDM can adaptively be tuned so that parts of of the spectrum that are less noisy carry more data.
 This luxury is not available to single carrier QAM systems, in which transmissions are effectively done at the lowest common denominator of the speeds that are available.

-Morover OFDM systems are much more robust in an unforgiving wireless environment.
+OFDM systems are much more robust in the unforgiving wireless environment.
 Multipath self-interefrence only affects a subset of OFDM sub-carriers, a phenomenon also called frequency selective fading.
 The system can then choose not to use those sub-carriers or use a more robust transmission scheme for these, while still be able to use the good parts of the spectrum.
 Using channel coding techniques it is even possible to recover the lost data.
 Single carrier systems QAM on the other hand don't work very well in this environment, since problems that are localized in the spectrum end up affecting the entire transmission.
-Also much higher data rates are acheivable in OFDM by adding additional sub-carriers, assuming a wider channel is available.
-Single carrier QAM systems can also increase their data rate by using a wider channel, however in doing so they run up against the wireless channel, which becomes much less hospitable to single carrier transmissions as the channel width increases.

 It would not be an exaggeration to say that today we are living in the age of OFDM!
 Whether you are surfing the web on your cellphone, or streaming movies on your cable modem, or connncting to the web over WiFi at the coffee shop, it is all happening over links that use OFDM modulation.
 It is the base technology on which our modern connected world runs.